-Brush, 10-mm and 17-mm spanners, screwdriver, and bucket (container to receive water)
+Brush, screwdriver, and bucket (container to receive water)

-- (1) Remove the solenoid valve cover on the rear surface of the main unit and pull out the solenoid valve. - (2) Turn off the primary cooling water and disconnect the hose from the cooling water inlet, and drain the water. - Take care not to splash over the Laser as water may spurt.
-If water has splashed, wipe it off completely. - (3) Remove the 4 fixing screws of the solenoid valve and then remove the upper part of the solenoid valve.
-Then, pull out the spring and diaphragm. - (4) Take out the strainer and wash out the dust with which the mesh is clogged. - (5) Return the strainer into the initial status and install the diaphragm, spring, and upper part of the solenoid valve.
-Tighten the solenoid valve with the fixing screws (4 screws).
+- Remove the solenoid valve cover on the rear surface of the main unit and pull out the solenoid valve. - (2) Turn off the primary cooling water and disconnect the hose from the cooling water inlet, and drain the water. - Take care not to splash over the Laser as water may spurt.
+If water has splashed, wipe it off completely. - (3) Remove the 4 body mounting screws of the solenoid valve and then remove the upper part of the solenoid valve.